The party responsible for processing your data is

 Right to object: You have the right to object to the processing of your data if processing is based on an overriding interest or your data is used for the purposes of direct advertising.
 An objection is permitted if processing is conducted in either the public interest or for the exercise of official authority, or if it is conducted for a legitimate interest of CARIAD or of a third party.
 If you object to the processing of your data, please notify us of the grounds for your objection.
 You also have the right to object to data processing for the purpose of direct marketing.
 The same applies to profiling, insofar as it is related to direct marketing.

-Right of complaint: You also have the right to lodge a complaint about our processing of your data with a supervisory authority (such as the Data Protection Commissioner for the State of Lower Saxony [Landesbeauftragte für den Datenschutz Niedersachsen]).
+Right of complaint: You also have the right to lodge a complaint about our processing of your data with a supervisory authority.
+The competent supervisory authority for CARIAD is:

 If you have any data protection concerns, contact our Data Protection Officer: